 About the workshop

-The event will include seven academic papers with discussants, remarks by senior officials of the organizing institutions, a keynote speech, and a high-level panel discussion addressing frontier issues on capital flows and key policy challenges.
+The event will feature a keynote speech and a high-level panel discussion that will address frontier issues on capital flows and key policy challenges.